 ANN HOGGARTH, BARRIE MPP

-Investing in Ontario’s public libraries is part of our plan to create jobs, grow our economy and help people in their everyday lives.
+Supporting business investment in southwest Ontario is part of our plan to create jobs, grow our economy and help people in their everyday lives.

 “Supporting manufacturers in their efforts to modernize and innovate is a top priority for our government.
 Our partnership with Prodomax is helping the company expand, create new jobs and grow the economy in Barrie, just one of many ways we are fostering an environment for the sector to succeed and grow.” - Jeff Leal, minister Responsible for Small Business

 “I want to congratulate Prodomax Automations on all of their success over the last number of years.
 Creating these jobs makes our community stronger while enhancing the value of our business sector.
 The City of Barrie is full of endless possibilities.
 I am thrilled that this company has recognized its potential and chosen to expand their business operations here.” - Ann Hoggarth, MPP for Barrie